gberlotperalta/aws_lab_devops/README.md

 - Fork the repository
 - Clone this repository
 - goto folder aws_lab_devops
-- run the follwing command: vagrant up (this wil)
+- run the follwing command: **vagrant up**
 ![Server was created with vagrant in virtual box](./images/image01.png)
 **FIGURE 3: You can check the progress also by opening Oracle VM Virtual Box Manager**
-- once script is done, you can connect to the VM by using the following command: vagrant ssh awsdevops
+- once script is done, you can connect to the VM by using the following command: **vagrant ssh awsdevops**
-- once logged in: configure your aws client by running: aws configure
+- once logged in: configure your aws client by running: **aws configure**

 ## SECOND STEP
 1) Clone this repository again in linux box.